 Dr Sriya Iyer

 Dr Sriya Iyer is Director of Studies in Economics at St Catharine’s College.
-She is an Isaac Newton Trust Affiliated Lecturer at the Faculty of Economics and a Research Fellow of the Institute for the Study of Labor (IZA).
-Her research interests are in development economics and applied microeconomics, focusing particularly on the economics of religion, rationality and economic demography.
+She is a Janeway Fellow in Economics and Affiliated Lecturer at the Faculty of Economics and a Research Fellow of the Institute of Labor Economics (IZA).
+Her research interests are in development economics and applied microeconomics, focusing particularly on the economics of religion, rationality, economic demography and education.
 Her research includes papers published on India, Kenya, Brazil, Bangladesh and the USA.
-She has also published a book on Demography and Religion in India (Oxford University Press, 2002).
-She is currently working on several projects including religiosity and mental health in the US, and gender bias, and she is currently writing a book on the economics of religion in India.
+She has also published a book on Demography and Religion in India (Oxford University Press, 2002) and has a book forthcoming on The Economics of Religion in India (Harvard University Press, 2018).
+She is currently working on several projects including religiosity and mental health in the US; political economy in India; economic theories of religion; religion, credit and labour market outcomes in developing countries.
 Dr Iyer has been at St Catharine’s since 2000.
-She lectures and supervises on political and sociological aspects of economics for first-year economists, and also development economics and applied microeconomics for second- and third-year economists at St Catharine’s.
+She lectures and supervises on political and sociological aspects of economics for first-year economists, and also development economics, applied microeconomics and the economics of religion for second- and third-year economists at St Catharine’s.
+She was awarded a University of Cambridge Pilkington Prize for Teaching Excellence in 2014.

 Dr Simon Taylor